krzysz00/singl/README.md

 Building and running programs
 -----------------------------
 Run either `build-clisp.sh` or `build-sbcl.sh`.
-Then, input the program on standard input, terminated by an EOF.
+This produces the executable `singl`.
+This executable can be called with the filename of the program as a command-line argument.
+If no filename is provided, the program is read from standard input.

 Licensing
 ---------